Another Word For FAKE_IT

 attitudinize

-Verb : (transitive) To give the appearance of, make a show of by posing.
+Verb : To give the appearance of, or make a show of, (something) by assuming an affected or exaggerated attitude.

 realize